kyma-project/kyma/docs/security/05-02-iam-kubeconfig-service.md

 type: Configuration
 ---

->**CAUTION:** The IAM Kubeconfig component (iam-kubeconfig) is entering deprecation phase - a simpler solution is planned.
+>**CAUTION:** The IAM Kubeconfig component (iam-kubeconfig) is deprecated and will be replaced with a different mechanism.

 To configure the IAM Kubeconfig Service chart, override the default values of its `values.yaml` file.
 This document describes parameters that you can configure.